Don't Give Up on Your Marketing

 When I was in college, one of the lessons a professor gave us was short and sweet: when the business isn’t doing well financially, the first thing to go is marketing.
-The reason: not many business owners know the value of their marketing.

 Now, don’t take this as a “poor me” type of post, that’s not the direction I’m going here.
 If anything, it’s more “poor them” as in the business owners.
 Another lesson that same professor taught us was that the businesses that get through hardships and thrive after are those who don’t stop marketing, at least not completely.

 1. Staying top of mind: no matter the frequency, you’ll always be in their inbox.
+Even if they don’t always read it, yours is the first name that comes to mind for service.

 2. Showing expertise: both sharing your blogs as well as industry news.
+Remember that just because it seems simple to you, it’s not for everyone.

 4. Builds trust: if you’re giving them relevant information and not just selling to them all the time, they know you’re a good resource.